-Islamic retail bank licensees that open bank accounts or otherwise transact or deal with non-resident customers who are natural persons must have documented criteria for acceptance of business from such persons.
-For non-resident customers, Islamic bank licensees must ensure the following:

-- (a) Ensure there is a viable economic reason for the business relationship; - (b) Perform enhanced due diligence; - (c) Obtain and document the country of residence for tax purposes where relevant; - (d) Obtain evidence of banking relationships in the country of residence; - (e) Obtain the reasons for dealing with licensee in Bahrain; - (f) Obtain an indicative transaction volume and/or value of incoming funds; and - (g) Test that the persons are contactable without unreasonable delays.
+- FC-1.1.12A Conventional retail bank licensees that open bank accounts or otherwise transact or deal with non-resident customers must have documented criteria for acceptance of business from such persons.
+For non-resident customers, conventional retail bank licensees must ensure the following: - (a) Ensure there is a viable economic reason for the business relationship; - (b) Perform enhanced due diligence; - (c) Obtain and document the country of residence for tax purposes where relevant; - (d) Obtain evidence of banking relationships in the country of residence; - (e) Obtain the reasons for dealing with licensee in Bahrain; - (f) Obtain an indicative transaction volume and/or value of incoming funds; and - (g) Test that the persons are contactable without unreasonable delays. - FC-1.1.12B Conventional retail bank licensees that open bank accounts or otherwise transact or deal with non-resident customers must have documented approved policies in place setting out the products and services which will be offered to non-resident customers.

-FC-1.1.12B

-Islamic retail bank licensees that open bank accounts or otherwise transact or deal with non-resident customers who are natural persons must have documented approved policies in place setting out the products and services which will be offered to non-resident customers.
 Such policy document must take into account a comprehensive risk assessment covering all risks associated with the products and services offered to non-residents.
-The licensee must also have detailed procedures to address the risks associated with the dealings with nonresident customers including procedures and processes relating to authentication, genuineness of transactions and their purpose.
+The licensee must also have detailed procedures to address the risks associated with the dealings with non-resident customers including procedures and processes relating to authentication, genuineness of transactions and their purpose.